 Is a letter of support required from my USG-supported partner at the pre-proposal stage?

 Yes.
 A brief letter of support from the USG-supported partner is required for all applicants at the pre-proposal stage.
 The letter should state the partner’s intention to collaborate on the proposed PEER project and include the title, award number, and program contact of his or her active USG award.
-At the full proposal stage, submission of a more detailed letter from the partner is required that explains his or her expected role in the PEER project, and provide details on how the proposed PEER project relates to his or her USG-supported award.
+It should also provide a brief explanation of how the PEER partnership will contribute to the partner's USG-supported research.
+At the full proposal stage, submission of a more detailed letter from the partner is required that explains his or her expected role and responsibilities in the PEER project, as well as plans for how the PI and partner will collaborate during the project.

 Can a PEER applicant submit more than one pre-proposal to the PEER program in a given cycle?

 No. A PEER applicant may be listed as the lead PI on only one pre-proposal in any application cycle.
 However, applicants who have unsuccessfully applied to PEER in previous cycles are welcome to apply.